A new recursion relation for tree-level NLSM amplitudes based on hidden zeros: Introduction

-Over the past two years, there has been an avalanche of progress in the study of non-supersymmetric scattering amplitudes, extending geometric and combinatorial methods to theories that are closer to describing the real world \cite{Arkani-Hamed:2023lbd,Arkani-Hamed:2023mvg,Arkani-Hamed:2023swr,Arkani-Hamed:2023jry,Arkani-Hamed:2024nhp,Arkani-Hamed:2024vna,Arkani-Hamed:2024yvu,Arkani-Hamed:2024tzl,Arkani-Hamed:2024nzc,Arkani-Hamed:2024pzc}.
-Among these developments, a remarkable new property of tree-level amplitudes—called the \emph{hidden zero}, referring to the vanishing of amplitudes on certain special loci in kinematic space—was discovered in \cite{Arkani-Hamed:2023swr}.
-This phenomenon was initially identified in ${\rm Tr}(\phi^3)$, NLSM, and Yang–Mills theories, and has since been extended to a broader range of theories, including the special Galileon, Born–Infeld, and gravity \cite{Rodina:2024yfc,Bartsch:2024amu,Li:2024qfp,Zhang:2024efe,Huang:2025blb,Feng:2025ofq}.
-Closely related to this discovery, new factorization behaviors near hidden zero configurations—most notably the so-called 2-split—have also been intensively studied in \cite{Cao:2024gln,Cao:2024qpp,Arkani-Hamed:2024fyd,Zhang:2024iun,Zhou:2024ddy,Zhang:2024efe,Feng:2025ofq}.
+Over the past two years, there has been an avalanche of progress in the study of non-supersymmetric scattering amplitudes, extending geometric and combinatorial methods to theories that are closer to describing the real world \cite{Arkani-Hamed:2023lbd,Arkani-Hamed:2023mvg,Arkani-Hamed:2023swr,Arkani-Hamed:2023jry,Arkani-Hamed:2024nhp,Arkani-Hamed:2024vna, Arkani-Hamed:2024yvu,Arkani-Hamed:2024tzl,Arkani-Hamed:2024nzc,Arkani-Hamed:2024pzc}.
+Among these developments, a remarkable new property of tree-level amplitudes---called the \emph{hidden zero}, referring to the vanishing of amplitudes on special loci in kinematic space---was discovered in \cite{Arkani-Hamed:2023swr}.
+This phenomenon was initially identified in the ${\rm Tr}(\phi^3)$, NLSM, and Yang-Mills theories, and has since been extended to a broader range of theories, including the special Galileon, Born-Infeld, and gravity \cite{Rodina:2024yfc,Bartsch:2024amu,Li:2024qfp,Zhang:2024efe,Huang:2025blb,Feng:2025ofq}.
+Closely related to this discovery, new factorization behaviors near hidden zero configurations---most notably the so-called 2-split---have also been intensively studied in \cite{Cao:2024gln,Cao:2024qpp,Arkani-Hamed:2024fyd,Zhang:2024iun,Zhou:2024ddy,Zhang:2024efe,Feng:2025ofq}.
 In this note, we try to modify the recursion relation of \cite{Cachazo_2022} by incorporating the hidden zero as the key new ingredient.

 Therefore, in this note, we propose a new BCFW-like recursion relation for tree-level NLSM amplitudes, combining the property of hidden zero with the usual property of factorization on physical poles.
 The hidden zero eliminates the boundary terms, while the physical-pole factorization determines the recursive part.
-The resulting recursion relation involves only lower-point amplitudes and requires no off-shell objects.
+The resulting recursion relation involves only lower-point amplitudes and does not require off-shell objects.
 Moreover, it is independent of the space-time dimension.

+Recently, a remarkable recursive construction for ${\rm Tr}(\phi^3)$ and NLSM amplitudes, termed surface recursion, was proposed in \cite{Arkani-Hamed:2024pzc}.
+Surface recursion possesses several appealing features, such as greater flexibility for the choice of shifted sets and the ability to avoid spurious poles.
+In comparison to surface recursion, our method exhibits the following characteristics: (1) Our recursion relation treats Mandelstam variables from numerators and denominators on the same footing, whereas they are treated as distinct variables in the surface recursion; (2) Contact terms without any pole are automatically fixed by lower-point amplitudes, reflecting that vertices with different multiplicities are related by symmetry.

 As demonstrations of the power of this new BCFW-like recursion relation, we apply it to recover three notable properties of tree-level NLSM amplitudes: \begin{itemize} \item \textbf{Adler zero:} Each tree-level NLSM amplitude vanishes when one of the external momenta is taken soft.